Woman at her Toilette: Critics

 Morisot's most critically successful pieces were The Mirror (La Psyché), Head of a Girl (Woman with a Fan) and Woman at her Toilette.
 With her toilette scenes, Joris-Karl Huysmans wrote that Morisot was "the chronicler of the boudoir."
 Many critics saw the silvery-blue palette in Woman at her Toilette as evidence of Morisot's attention to natural light.

 Kang explains that while Éduoard Manet and Edgar Degas painted bathing scenes that were "immediately associated in the press with women of easy virtue and prostitution, the women in Morisot's boudoir paintings, such as Getting Up, The Mirror, and Woman at her Toilette, were viewed as 'charming,' 'virginal,' 'chaste,' and exuding a 'fashionable elegance.'"

-Distribution
+Provenance

 Art collector Ernest Hoschedé bought Woman at her Toilette in January of 1876 from one of Morisot's dealers, Paul Durand-Ruel.
 Hoshedé was a patron of both Manet and Morisot.
 He also purchased her painting Young Woman with a Mirror or Interior.
 In June of 1878, Mary Cassatt bought Woman at her Toilette from Hoschedé's collection for 95 francs.